kiran-b/class-notes/README.md

 class-notes
 ===========

-Digitized class notes I've been collecting
+Digitized notes I've been collecting, from MIT classes and other talks I've been to.